Pain management for cancer patients

 Tips for cancer patients with pain:

-Cancer patients must take care of few things to manage their pain in an efficient manner.
+Cancer patients must take care of a few things to manage their pain in an efficient manner.

 1. It is imperative for cancer patients to follow the doctor’s advice obediently.